David-Thompson/Medicine-Dispenser/README.md

 # Medicine-Dispenser
-This is the GitHub repository for the the for my Capstone 2 project.
+This is the GitHub repository for my Capstone 2 project.